 You can take your discipline exam first, but we don’t recommend this approach.
 Instead, we suggest taking your discipline exam right after the core section associated with it.
 That means taking BAR right after FAR, ISC after AUD and TCP after REG.

-1. The BEC section is being eliminated.
+1. The BEC section was eliminated.

-1. Research simulations and comprehensive authoritative literature are being eliminated in all simulations.
+5. Research simulations and comprehensive authoritative literature are being eliminated in all simulations.

-1. Excel is being removed from the CPA Exam.
+6. Excel is being removed from the CPA Exam.

 Instead, questions will focus on SpreadJS.

-Five myths about the CPA Evolution
+Four myths about the CPA exam

 In contrast, the following five statements about the new CPA Exam are myths.